chisw-ios/Objective-C-style-guide/README.md

 ## Methods

-In method signatures, there should be a space after the method type (-/+ symbol).
+In method signatures, there should be a space after the method type (-/+ symbol) and after type of the parameter(befoe * symbol).
 There should be a space between the method segments (matching Apple's style).
 Always include a keyword and be descriptive with the word before the argument which describes the argument.

 The usage of the word "and" is reserved.
 It should not be used for multiple parameters as illustrated in the `initWithWidth:height:` example below.